Traveling Morocco: The Best 15 Things to Do to Experience Local Culture

 Moroccan festivals happen throughout the year where the locals celebrate things like the beginning of the crop year (Yennayer) to Sufi Music & Cultural Festival and even a festival dedicated to the rose harvest of Morocco (The Festivals of Morocco).
 You can attend any of these festivals depending on when you’re going to the country.
 The festivals of Morocco are lively, and each of the festivals conveys significant meaning to their culture.

 Have a Lovely Sleep in a Moroccan Riad

-Staying at a traditional Moroccan riad will let you experience what is like living like a local.
+Staying at a traditional Moroccan riad will let you experience what it is like living like a local.
 Typical riads feature mosaic details in and out of the building.
-Some of these are the upholsteries which can be considered old-worldly.
-The exquisite details can take a notch higher when you try eating a meal at the rooftop where you can see the Moroccan skyline.
+Some of these are the upholsteries that can be considered old-worldly.
+The exquisite details can take a notch higher when you try eating a meal on the rooftop, where you can see the Moroccan skyline.

 Journey through Morocco’s Mountain Ranges